Nikolaos-Gkionis/suppliers-design-history/docs/histories/guarantee.md

 Users can view a list of different kind of guarantees, and add up to 9 per transit.

-The prototype includes a add/remove functionality in order to allow for more in depth research and testing.
+The prototype includes an add/remove functionality in order to allow for more in depth research and testing.

 ## Screenshots